skorp/scricon/README.md

     //creating icons
     $ scricon -c path/to/your/config.xml -i path/to/your/icon.png  -d path/to/your/destPath`-t icon
     //creating screens
-    $ scricon -c path/to/your/config.xml -i path/to/your/screen.png  -d path/to/your/destPath`-t screen //it's creating screen images
+    $ scricon -c path/to/your/config.xml -i path/to/your/screen.png  -d path/to/your/destPath`-t screen

   Defaults: